-Taking steps to prevent unwanted consequences: Such measures are particularly useful when fear of pregnancy or sexually transmitted diseases inhibits desire.
+Taking steps to prevent unwanted consequences: Such measures are particularly useful when fear of pregnancy or sexually transmitted infections inhibits desire.

 Just becoming aware of what is required for a healthy sexual response may be enough to help women change their thinking and behavior.
 However, more than one treatment is often required because many women have more than one type of sexual dysfunction.
 Sometimes a multidisciplinary team, including sex counselors, pain specialists, psychotherapists, and/or physical therapists, is needed.